How Much Does a Website Cost in Portugal? (2026 Pricing Guide)

 Design

 Custom visual design tailored to your brand.
 This includes layout, typography, colour palette, imagery selection, and user experience (UX) design.
-You'll usually see 2–3 design concepts before the final direction is chosen.
+For lean launch projects, the fastest route is usually one strong direction with focused revisions.
+For larger brand projects, you may see multiple design concepts before the final direction is chosen.

 Development